Important Notice

 Step 5: Convert to Real Ownership

-In the final step, your boosted amount ($45,000) gets converted into actual shares based on the price-per-share established by the priced round.
+In the final step, your boosted amount ($36,000 in our illustrative example) gets converted into actual shares based on the price-per-share established by the priced round.

 If the company is valued at $10 million, then: